lovemore66/Basalt-nodeJs/README.md

 3. Set your RapidAPI keys:

-    Edit `index.js` and replace placeholder values with your actual RapidAPI keys:
+    Edit `.env` and replace placeholder values with your actual RapidAPI keys:

     ```javascript
     // Define your RapidAPI keys here